 A multi-decrement life table technique is then used to analyse the proportion of marriages ending in divorce and death.
 This is a table for a hypothetical population living their life in 2010.
 Unlike a standard mortality life table, which is calculated by age, this life table uses different durations of marriage (or anniversaries, see column A in the table).
 There are two ways that a married individual can leave the married population: divorce or death, because the life table assumes no migration.
 The probability of either event happening, columns B and C, is calculated using 2010 divorce and mortality data as the numerator.
 The denominator for this calculation is the 2010 married population.

-For divorce, the duration of marriage is calculated using the date of marriage and date of divorce from D105 forms from courts.
+For divorce, the duration of marriage is calculated using the date of marriage and date of divorce.
 For death, both the person dying and the surviving partner are considered because neither individual remains in the married population (as one is deceased and the other becomes widowed).
-As outlined above, an age-sex structure is calculated for each year of marriage.
+As outlined previously, an age-sex structure is calculated for each year of marriage.
 Age-sex specific death rates are then used to calculate death rates by each year of marriage for 2010.

-Special extracts and tabulations of divorces data for England and Wales are available to order (subject to legal frameworks, disclosure control, resources and our charging policy, where appropriate).
-Enquiries should be made to Vital Statistics Outputs Branch via email to firstname.lastname@example.org or by telephone to +44 (0)1329 444110.
-User requested data will be published online.
+Special extracts and tabulations of divorces data for England and Wales are available to order (subject to legal frameworks, disclosure control, resources and the ONS charging policy, where appropriate).
+Enquiries should be made to Vital Statistics Outputs Branch via email to email@example.com or by telephone to +44 (0)1329 444110.
+User requested data will be made publicly available.

 We welcome your feedback on the content, format and relevance of this release.
-Please send feedback to email@example.com.Back to table of contents
+Please send feedback via email to firstname.lastname@example.org.Back to table of contents

 An annulment of marriage occurs following a successful petition for nullity.
 It declares that the marriage itself is void (that no valid marriage ever existed) or voidable (was legal at time of registration but is no longer legal).